arouwa/IP-LOGGER-DISCORD/README.md

 ![image](https://github.com/user-attachments/assets/63335321-72a1-47f7-ada6-bbb9a997dca4)
 This Stealer Grabs

-Free Version
+# Free Version
-IP
+- IP
-GEOLOCATION
+- GEOLOCATION
-WIEWPORT
+- WIEWPORT

-Premium Version
+# Premium Version
-IP
+- IP
-GEOLOCATION
+- GEOLOCATION
-DISCORD NAMME
+- DISCORD NAMME
-DISCORD ID
+- DISCORD ID
-LANGUAGE
+- LANGUAGE
-WINDOW SIZE
+- WINDOW SIZE
-DEVICE NAME
+- DEVICE NAME
-TIME LAPSE
+- TIME LAPSE
-WIEWPORT
+- WIEWPORT
-(only 5 cents)

 https://discord.gg/UqcqkSbUWe
+# PREMIUM VERSION IS ONLY AVAILIBLE IN DISCORD !!!!
+# FOR PREMIUM, YOU NEED TO BE IN THE SERVER FOR 1 WEEK !